wookey-project/ewok-kernel/doc/debug_sched.rst

 About Ewok schedulers
 ---------------------

-There are various scheduling schemes supported in EwoK:
+There are several scheduling schemes supported in EwoK:

    * Basic Round-Robin
    * Random scheduler
    * Rate-Monotonic

-All scheduling schemes are constrained by the following rules:
+All scheduling schemes are constrained by the following:

   * ISR have a greater priority and are executed before regular threads.
-They are executed in the same order physical interrupts arise.

-  * softirqd, which executes asynchronous syscalls and prepares tasks to handle ISR, is executed with a greater priority than other tasks, but lower priority than ISRs.
+  * Softirqd, which executes asynchronous syscalls and prepares tasks to handle ISR, is executed with a greater priority than other tasks, but lower priority than ISRs.